-Many writers and analysts go to the extent of listing our problems by bullet points.
+Some writers and analysts often go to the extent of listing our problems by bullet points.
 However, the problems and challenges facing Africa today go far beyond bullet points.
 In fact, they are quite interconnected.

 Africa is the richest continent in terms of human and natural resources.
 If so, why then is Africa branded "poor"?

-Well, Africa is poor because despite the abundance of human and natural resources, many people continue to wallow in poverty and in despair.
-In fact, millions continue to starve in some parts of Africa (especially in the war-torn areas like Sudan, South Sudan, Somalia, Northern Nigeria, Central African Republic, etc) and millions more continue to die from preventable and curable diseases like HIV/AIDS, malaria and others.
 Many children of school-going age are out of school because of poverty.
-Child labor is on the rise especially in the rural and sub-urban communities where poverty rates are very high.
+Many parents cannot put food on the table let alone pay their children's school fees.
+In cocoa-producing countries like Ivory Coast and Ghana, most of these poor kids often end up in cocoa farms laboring.
+Child labor is a major issue especially in the rural and sub-urban communities where poverty rates are very high.
 Many continue to toil all day in the burning sun and in the pouring rain yet can barely afford to put food on the table.
 So yes, Africa is poor and there is no doubt about it.

 On the other hand however, a bigger question remains quite unanswered.
 Why is Africa poor?

 Well, to begin with, God did not disappoint Africa in any way.
-We have almost everything.
-We are blessed with abundance of natural resources.
+Africa has almost everything.
+Africa is blessed with abundance of natural resources.
 The world cannot run without resources from Africa.
 In fact, the world runs on Africa's blood.
-In case you doubt it, take a closer look at your cell phone and other electronic devices because there is a huge chance they contain some minerals (like cobalt) from the Congo and other African countries.
+In case you doubt it, take a closer look at your cell phone and other electronic devices because, there is a huge chance they contain some minerals (like cobalt) from the Congo and other African countries.
 There is also a huge chance the piece of diamond in your wedding ring came from Africa.
 You cannot possibly discuss the gold economy without mentioning Africa.
 Why?
-It is because Africa is where most of the gold in the world today comes from.
+Because, Africa is where most of the gold in the world today comes from.
 Almost half of the gold ever mined on Earth has come from a single place – Witwatersrand, South Africa, and that is a fact.

 Besides fueling conflicts and insecurity, illiteracy also affects Africa in so many other areas.
 Take the issue of the poor illiterate farmers for example.
 Most farmers in Africa today are subsistence farmers who grow crops and rear animals mainly to feed themselves and their families.
 However, because most of these farmers are illiterates, they miss out on information about new and proper farming techniques and ways to increase their yields, etc. So at the end of the day, food production is low and we all suffer.
 In other words, illiteracy both directly and indirectly affects even food production in Africa and fuels poverty all across the continent.